About Career Resource Center (CRC)

 Don Nemerov knows that being able to clearly articulate your skills and how you can add value is critical to a successful job search.
 "Each person needs to be able to say, 'I do this really well, I've done it here and here and I can do it for you."'
 He also considers positive thinking to be crucial for candidates.
 "There may be many people with the same qualifications as you so you need to be able to connect with others and present yourself as someone people want to work with."
 His experience includes: FGMK-Managing Director; Grant Thornton -Managing Director; Price Waterhouse Coopers-Director; Deloitte Consulting, LLP-Director; Arthur Andersen -Principal.

 As a human resources executive for more than 20 years, David O'Brien has capitalized on career growth opportunities several times.
 "From manufacturing to healthcare to employer services for business processes and to high technology software, even though I stayed in human resources, I purposely made the choice to challenge myself and meet new sets of employees by exploring different industries."
 David O'Brien counsels those he has mentored to go after growth opportunities as well.
-His experience includes: HydraForce-Global Director of Human Resources; Sun Coke Energy-Manager, Staffing and Organizational Development; Infogix, Inc.-Human Resources.
+His experience includes: Chief Human Resources Officer, HydraForce; Sun Coke Energy-Manager, Staffing and Organizational Development; Infogix, Inc.-Human Resources.
 Leader; ADP-Area Human Resources Director; Abbott Labs-Human Resources Manager.

 Keith Smiley's philosophy is that employees need to take ownership of their own career.
 "The most satisfying part of my job was helping employees to move their careers forward."
 Keith Smiley's recent experience includes managing a large operational organization that provided opportunities to coach employees at many levels.
 His business experience includes pharmaceuticals, medical devices, human resources, and finance.
 He also mentored new college graduates entering the workforce as they adjusted to the "real world."
 His professional experience includes: Abbott Laboratories-Information Technology Director; Kraft Foods-Information Technology Consultant; William M. Mercer-Systems Analyst.

 As an award-winning Talent Management, Coach and Organizational Effectiveness Leader with a proven track record of building and executing best-in-class talent management processes, career development programs and improving employee engagement with a Master of Arts degree in Counseling, Bridget is an asset to CRC.
 She has spent over 15 years helping Fortune 500 companies advance talent management, organizational effectiveness and overall business objectives.
 Bridget started her career at Washington University’s Career Center as a Career Development Specialist and Academic Advisor and have a strong passion for helping others realize their potential.
-Her experience includes: Director, Global Talent Management, Stepan Company; Associate Director, Talent Management Lead, AbbVie; Associate Director, Enterprise Organizational Effectiveness, Shire: Senior Manager, Business HR & Talent Management, Baxalta
+Bridget's current role is Senior Director, Global Talent Management and Organizational Development at Zebra Technologies.
+Her past experience includes: Director, Global Talent Management, Stepan Company; Associate Director, Talent Management Lead, AbbVie; Associate Director, Enterprise Organizational Effectiveness, Shire: Senior Manager, Business HR & Talent Management, Baxalta